groundedsage/VeganBN-website/README.md

 Typography has been made fluid so that the font continually changes size based on viewport width between a large range of mobile devices.
 The rest of the layout is relative to the font size, parent container or the viewport.

-To view current status enter the run `boot dev`
+To view current status enter this command in the root folder `boot dev`

 ##Tools used.